 William M. Steigerwaldt is CLC’s senior appraiser.
 Bill is a licensed certified general appraiser in Wisconsin, Minnesota, Michigan, and South Dakota, as well as a licensed real estate broker in Wisconsin.
 He has over 30 years of appraisal experience in timberland, lake and river tracts, and all types of recreational property in the United States.
 Bill brings both national and regional perspectives to CLC’s real estate and appraisal services having worked on projects in 17 states and 2 Canadian provinces.
 Some of Bill’s clients include federal and state agencies, TIMOs, forest industries, conservation organizations, lending institutions, and private landowners.

-Our unique website lets you search property listings by destination – such as a whole private lake, shoreline, acreage estate – or by lifestyle preferences such as sailing, fishing, vacation, retirement, and many others.
+Our unique website lets you search property listings by destination – such as majestic Northern Wisconsin, Michigan’s stunning Upper Peninsula, whole private lakes, shoreline, acreage estate, lake/river frontage, and many others.

 Our agents combine local Broker expertise with national marketing of your property.

-We offer a unique and distinctive network of real estate brokers, foresters, land management specialists and appraisal experts accessing a wide selection of properties.
+We offer a unique and distinctive network of real estate brokers/agents, foresters, land management specialists and appraisal experts accessing a wide selection of properties.

 We are experts in selling vacant land, hunting acreage, wooded lots, recreational land or vacation destination properties in the fabulous upper Midwest.